Physton/sd-webui-prompt-all-in-one-docs/README.md

     details: Select multiple prompt/negative prompt with a box, one-click delete, translate, or bookmark them.
   - title: ChatGPT
     details: Generate prompts using ChatGPT.
+  - title: Forbidden Word Blacklist
+    details: Set up a blacklist to automatically filter forbidden words.
+  - title: Add Keywords with One Click
+    details: Thousands of keywords available, simply click to use.
   - title: ......
     details: More features waiting to be discovered.
 ---